-Join Nick Brazzi for an in-depth discussion in this video Sharing links, part of Up and Running with the Firefox Browser.
+Join Nick Brazzi for an in-depth discussion in this video Sharing links, part of Learning the Firefox Browser.

 - This probably isn't too surprising,…but you don't have to be in your web browser…to click on a link.…You can receive webpage links in email messages,…inside of documents, lots of different ways,…and when you click on them,…your web browser will open.…But it's no big deal to receive…and share links outside of Firefox.…So, as an example, I'm gonna open up mail,…and I've got an email message here…and there's a link here in this email message.…If I click on this link,…it opens up in my default web browser, which is Firefox.…